belibasCH/coding-challenges-elias/README.md

 ## Feedback
 I really enjoyed the task.
 The description of the second challenge is a bit short.
 I think different interpretations are possible.
-If I have time, I will solve more challenges until Thursday.
-I'm looking forward to your feedback.

 # Initial Task